erszcz/msc-thesis/dfly-multiboot.md

 Therefore, chain loading is unsatisfactory.

-# Booting DragonFly BSD with GRUB
+# Booting DragonFly BSD with GRUB {#xr:booting-with-grub}

-In this section I will describe what was necessary to make GRUB understand `disklabel64`, the DragonFly partition table, what steps allowed GRUB to load the DragonFly kernel and why the same procedure is not possible on x86-64.
+In this section I will describe what was necessary to make GRUB understand `disklabel64`, the DragonFly partition table, and what steps allowed GRUB to load the DragonFly kernel.
-This section describes the actual implementation carried out as part of the project, referring to the source code in question where applicable.
+This section contains details of the actual implementation carried out as part of the project, where applicable referring to the source code in question.

 ## Making GRUB understand `disklabel64`